jcftang/ansible-opennebula/README.md

-Sample playbook for installing open nebula
+# Sample playbook for Deploying OpenNebula

 Needed to be able to quickly produce and repeat an install of open nebula.